-Despite the plethora of information available to new and expecting parents these days, the truth is that nothing fully prepares us for parenthood except, of course, first-hand experience.
+Despite the plethora of tips for new parents and information available to new and expecting parents, the truth is that nothing fully prepares us for parenthood except, of course, first-hand experience.
 Those who have traveled this journey generally agree that it was only after having children that the most valuable lessons were learned.
 That being said, if I could go back in time to when my children were infants and tell myself what I really needed to know, these are the tips that I consider most valuable.

 Babies do not need a lot of “stuff”—retailers only want us to believe that they do.
 I can’t fathom the amount of new and barely used “necessities” I tossed or donated.
 Do your research before creating a baby registry and register for gift cards.
 That way you’ll get what you need and you’ll skip the return lines.